REVIEW

 Figure 9.
 RALF peptides and their receptors are involved in the salinity stress response.

 Figure 10.
-The RALF1/FER complex regulates the nitrogen (N) deficiency response.
+The RALF1/FER complex regulates nitrogen (N) deficiency response.

 Figure 11.
 RALF peptides modulate immune responses.